The Gifted Child Society is a

 (for Summer only)

-- For Potential New Members: To determine eligibility, The Gifted Child Society offers onsite intelligence testing for a fee.
+To determine eligibility to The Gifted Child Society, TGCS offers an onsite intelligence testing option, for a fee.
 Please contact the TGCS office at (201) 444-6530 to schedule an appointment.

 - Jim Delisle - Parenting Precocious Kids